finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

     String period = "period_example"; // String | The type of the returns used to calculate the aggregation result: Daily/Monthly.
     String outputFrequency = "outputFrequency_example"; // String | The type of calculated output: Daily/Weekly/Monthly/Quarterly/Half-Yearly/Yearly.
     List<String> metrics = Arrays.asList(); // List<String> | Determines what type of returns should be calculated, see https://support.lusid.com/knowledgebase/article/KA-01675/en-us for a list of available metrics.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the Returns.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Returns.
 Defaults to the latest. try {
       ResourceListOfAggregatedReturn result = apiInstance.getPortfolioAggregateReturns(scope, code, returnScope, returnCode, recipeIdScope, recipeIdCode, fromEffectiveAt, toEffectiveAt, compositeMethod, period, outputFrequency, metrics, asAt);
       System.out.println(result);